Numoen/sdk/README.md

 # Numo.ts

-Numo.ts is a TypeScript library for interacting with the Numo marketplace for efficiently buying and selling [European-style](https://en.wikipedia.org/wiki/European_option) call options.
+Numo.ts is a TypeScript library for interacting with the Numo marketplace for efficiently buying and selling [european-style](https://en.wikipedia.org/wiki/European_option) call options on the EVM.

 ## Installation